 Caring for someone can be very rewarding, although, can also be emotional and challenging.
 We can support you to be able to take a break and take some time for yourself.

-Support is available for those who receive Carer’s Allowance; Carer's element of Universal Credit or care for a member of your household who receives DLA/PIP; or if you have clear caring responsibilities within your household but do not qualify for statutory benefits.
+Support is available for those who receive Carer’s Allowance; Carer's element of Universal Credit; or care for a member of your household who receives PIP/DLA/AA/SDP.
+Two adult carers may share one carers' grant between them.

 Grants are available to help carers: